adolfintel/TDF/README.md

 The following components will be built from source:
 * Wine: latest master using the [wine-tkg build system](https://github.com/Frogging-Family/wine-tkg-git) with some custom config
 * DXVK: latest master from [Github](https://github.com/doitsujin/dxvk)
-* DXVK-gplasync: latest patch from [Gitlab](https://gitlab.com/Ph42oN/dxvk-gplasync) applied to the latest master of DXVK
 * DXVK-nvapi: latest master from [Github](https://github.com/jp7677/dxvk-nvapi)
 * VKD3D-Proton: latest master from [Github](https://github.com/HansKristian-Work/vkd3d-proton)
 * xdotool: latest master from [Github](https://github.com/jordansissel/xdotool)